FredHutch/EBcb/README.md

 ### Building the Container
 The Dockerfile uses environment variables to specify all the parameters of the the build.
-Edit the values in the script ```set_env.sh``` to configure your environment.
+Edit the values in the script ```scripts/set_uid.sh``` to configure your environment.
 In use the script should be sourced.
-Create your own set_env.sh from set_env.demo.
+Create your own scripts/set_uid.sh from ```scripts/set_uid.demo```.
 The following variables need to be definded before building a container.
 The UID/GID should be set to a non-root user that owns your software repository.
 The TOOLCHAIN should be set to the EasyBuild toolchain you have decided to use.

 ```
 export EBUSER_UID=65535